Tottenham transfer news and rumours: January transfer window 2023

 "But I'm really happy here and this is very important for me."

-Conte speaking on December 23: "What I want the club to do, I think is not right to tell [you] this.
-In every club, there is the coach, sporting director and the owner to try to speak about the situation.
+Conte said on December 23: "What I want the club to do, I think is not right to tell [you] this.
+In every club there is the coach, sporting director and the owner to try to speak about the situation.

 "I advise to my club the way to try to improve the team and the quality in the squad, especially because after five months, the situation has changed from the start of the season.